-Our programme provides you with the opportunity to develop your knowledge of key business functions and their relationship with the wider strategic and international environment.
-You will also expand your knowledge and understanding of the current changes in the business environment through the study of leadership, organisational change and transformation, innovation and stakeholder management.
+The MBA is an internationally recognised postgraduate general business qualification for managers who wish to expand and develop their skills and knowledge.
+This award will develop your knowledge of key business functions and their relationship with the wider strategic and international environment.
+You will also expand your knowledge and understanding of the current changes in the business environment through the study of strategic management, stakeholder management and corporate social responsibility.

 “The MBA provided me with the foundation I needed to run a business.
 Six years later, rarely a week goes by without me referencing it in some way.”